29 +1 Fibromyalgia-Friendly Exercises to Get You Moving Again

 27- Is that a tennis racquet on your foot?

 Snowshoeing is considered low impact because there is no jumping involved, and you always have one foot on the ground.
 Lemme tell you, though… snowing is no joke.
-It will give you an incredible leg workout, but also a surprising body core workout.
+It will give you an incredible leg workout and a surprising body-core workout.

-When you slip those snowshoes off, you will feel the burn in your tummy, your thighs and your back!
+When you slip those snowshoes off, you will feel the burn in your tummy, thighs, and back!
 At the risk of repeating myself, pace yourself and don’t overdo it until you know what your body can handle.

-I’ve been told rowing is a good type of exercise.
-I have never tried it.
-It does make sense though, since there is no high impact movements involved.
-If you don’t own a boat, some gyms have rowing machine that simulate the same type of movement.
+I’ve been told rowing is a good type of exercise, but I have never tried it.
+It does make sense, though, since there are no high-impact movements involved.
+If you don’t own a boat, some gyms have rowing machines that simulate the same type of movement.
 It’s a great way to strengthen your upper body.

 29- Golf